-People were treated in a kind, caring and respectful way.
 There were systems in place to ensure people were involved in their own care planning and support.
 The training records showed that staff had received awareness training on the subject of end of life care.
 If people were found to be in need of end of life care, there were systems in place to support this.
 Staff had access to on-going training and supervision to meet the individual needs of the people they supported.
-However, this needed to be improved to ensure that all staff received the support they needed to ensure they could perform their role effectively.
+We found that measures were in place to ensure staff received update training and we saw documentary evidence to support this.
+We saw written evidence that staff supervision was now taking place more regularly and we were satisfied that appropriate measures were in place to address the issues.
+We have made a recommendation relating to training and supervision to ensure that the registered manager continues to support the staff effectively.

 The service had policies in place in relation to the Mental Capacity Act 2005 (MCA) and depriving people's liberty, and these were put into practice.
 The menu offered people a choice of meals and their nutritional requirements were met.
-Some areas of the building were in need of repair or renewal, and we recommend that a full review of the building takes place to ensure the environment is safe and fit for purpose.
+The building was found to be in a good state of repair, and the environment was found to be fit for purpose.
 The service had procedures in place for dealing with allegations of abuse.
 Staff were able to describe to us what constituted abuse and the action they would take to escalate concerns.

 Employees were asked to undertake checks prior to employment to ensure that they were not a risk to vulnerable people; the records relating to these checks were complete.
-Risks associated with medicines management, infection control and cleanliness, and environment factors were not robustly assessed.
-Adequate control measures were not always in place.
-The registered provider and registered manager needs to ensure that all people associated with the home are given information about how to raise issues, so that they feel confident in doing so.
+Risks associated with medicines management, infection control and cleanliness, and environment factors were assessed.
+Satisfactory control measures were in place.